Table of Contents

 If the information required in a given section exceeds the space provided within that section, attach separate sheets to provide the remaining information, using the same size and format as the printed forms.

 Enter in the space below the title of Form 8865 the tax year of the foreign partnership that ended with or within the tax year of the person filing this form.
 Category 1 or 2 filers must report information for the tax year of the foreign partnership that ends with or within their tax years.
 A Category 3 or 4 filer must report on Schedules O or P, respectively, transactions that occurred during that filer's tax year (rather than during the partnership's tax year).

 Enter the identifying number of the person filing this return.
 Use an employer identification number (EIN) to identify partnerships, corporations, and estates or trusts.
-For individuals, use a social security number (SSN) or individual taxpayer identification number (ITIN).
+For individuals, use a social security number (SSN) or other identification number.

 Include the suite, room, or other unit number after the street address.
 If the Post Office does not deliver mail to the street address and the U.S. person has a P.O. box, show the box number instead.

 Check the box for each category that describes the person filing the form.
 If more than one category applies, check all boxes that apply.
 See Categories of Filers, earlier.

 Enter the filer's share of nonrecourse liabilities, partnership-level qualified nonrecourse financing, and other liabilities.
 Nonrecourse liabilities are those liabilities of the partnership for which no partner bears the economic risk of loss.
 The extent to which a partner bears the economic risk is determined under the rules of Regulations section 1.752-2.

 For which no one is personally liable for repayment,